thedarkwriter/courseware-lms-content/courses/puppet/intro_test_puppet.md

 ### slide Test Courses

 This is the first of a series of online courses that we have created to help you learn about how to test your Puppet modules and projects.
 You can take the courses in any order you choose.
-However, to get the greatest benefit, we recommend that you take them in the order listed here and in the in the online catalog.
+However, to get the greatest benefit, we recommend that you take them in the order listed here and in the online catalog.

 ### slide  - Why test?